mhalesto/localloop/README.md

 ### Expo client configuration

 The mobile client reads the backend URL from `EXPO_PUBLIC_SUMMARY_API_URL`.
-When this variable is not set it falls back to `http://localhost:4000`.
+When this variable is not set the app now inspects the Expo host information and automatically points native builds to the Metro server's LAN IP (e.g. `http://192.168.0.42:4000`).
+This means the summarizer works out of the box on physical devices without any additional setup.
+The web build still defaults to `http://localhost:4000`.

+You can always override the detection logic explicitly:

 ```bash
 EXPO_PUBLIC_SUMMARY_API_URL="http://localhost:4000" npm run web